 - Cardiometabolic Food Plan

 - GI-Specific Food Plans (Anti-Candida, Low-FODMAP, Specific Carbohydrate Diet)

 - ReNew Food Plan

 Through this course, clinicians will be able to select and personalize an appropriate food plan based on their patient’s unique set of health concerns and lifestyle preferences.
 Clinicians from all disciplines are encouraged to join the course, especially if they work closely with patients on nutrition.

 There are over seven hours of interactive materials, including videos, case studies, quizzes, and numerous patient-facing resources for each food plan.
 Clinicians will have exclusive access to IFM’s Food Plan Video Series, a collection of video resources to share with patients.
 Cohort members will also have access to a Facebook group with educators and other experienced nutrition professionals to network and share best practices.

-ANA Members are eligible for a 10% discount to this course.
-Discount code will be available when online registration opens for the course!
+ANA Members are eligible for a 10% discount to this course (view link to receive discount code within ANA Member Portal).